INTI-CMNB-FPGA/fpga_helpers/doc/userguide_en.md

   * Argument `-opt` is used to select a predefined optimization.
 The available values are `none` (default, no optimization is used), `area`, `power` y `speed`.

-> The GUI of the vendor tool can be used to create the project file and after that,
+> The GUI of the vendor tool can be used to create a project file and after that,
-> run this script to do the synthesis process.
+> you can run this script to do the synthesis process.

 ## programming.tcl

-* The **Tcl** interpreter is automatically detected.
+* The **Tcl** interpreter is automatically detected, but can be specified.
 * Most tools do not support **Tcl** for programming.
 This script make support files when needed, prepares commands to be executed and do a system call.
 * The device to be programmed can be specified with `-dev`.
 The available values are `fpga` (default), `spi` y `bpi`.
-* The options of the devices, such as name, bits and **JTAG** chain position are obtained from *options.tcl*.
+* The options of the devices, such as name, width bits (when a memory) and the **JTAG** chain position, are obtained from *options.tcl*.
 * The *path/name* of the bitstream can be specified with `-bit`.

 > Libero SoC uses the project file to find the bitstream.